-Selecting a paint colour for your home or business should be an enjoyable process that frees your inner creativity while also expanding your understanding of style, trends and the nuances of colour and how it effects your environment.
+Selecting a paint colour for your home, cottage or business should be an enjoyable process that frees your inner creativity while also expanding your understanding of style, trends and the nuances of colour and how it effects your environment.
 However many of us get bogged down in the fraught process of colour selection and end up retreating to predictable choices on the false assumption that a “safe” palette will prove both practical and easy to live with.
 In fact the exact opposite results when we select a colour merely on a “safe” basis.
 It is far easier to live with something you greatly enjoy, rather than merely tolerating your home environment and “trying” to live with it.

 The trick of selecting a colour or colours, begins before you pick up a colour palette.
 Before you confront the wall of colour chips at your local Benjamin Moore paint store, or ever look at a book of paint swatches, think in overall terms about who you are, what you are drawn to, and what kinds of rooms you most enjoy.
 What magazines do you always buy?
 Do you favour bright, airy modern spaces or rich, dark and cozy rooms?
 Are you drawn to traditional rooms or clean lined modern spaces?
 What is your favourite time of year?
 Do you crave rich colour and complicated patterns or soothing and neutral natural palettes?
 Determine what it is that you most love and are drawn to and take that knowledge with you in the selection of all your colours.

 Build up a scrapbook with the colours, materials, fabrics and items that will work together to create the effect that you want in your home.
 When you see all of your selections together you begin to understand that a wood floor has pattern in its grain, texture in its finish and colour; a granite counter-top is cool, hard, smooth and flecked.
 In practice, we don’t dissociate these qualities, they all work together.
 All of this helps us understand why we are drawn and respond to specific colours, patterns and textures and not to others.